Creating hiding places for your rabbit

 To ensure hiding places are effective and feel safe, never trap or remove rabbits from them.

-- ensure hiding places have two entrances/exits, preventing dominant rabbits becoming territorial or aggressive to subordinates inside,
+- Ensure hiding places have two entrances/exits, preventing dominant rabbits becoming territorial or aggressive to subordinates inside

-- provide at least one hiding place large enough for all rabbits to rest together.
+- Provide at least one hiding place large enough for all rabbits to rest together

-More information: guidance for using enrichment.
+For more information, read our guidance for using enrichment.